-A headless environment is one that does not include support for a graphical user interface (GUI).
+A headless environment is an environment that does not include support for a graphical user interface (GUI).
 An application deployed in this type of environment is typically managed via a command line interface (CLI) where administrators execute a variety of commands to manipulate the application and the services related to it via a terminal.

 Most server environments run on a headless configuration, but this is still subjective to the user’s preference.
 Headless systems are known for having an upper hand security-wise compared to traditional systems with GUIs and they are also known to work more efficiently because they have no display to process, thus being faster.

-TORO Integrate instances running on Cloud and Desktop subscriptions are inherently running in headless environments as they both lack the Server Admin UI and the primary means of configuring them are via the CLI tool1.
-The Server Edition is available in both headless and non-headless versions.
+TORO Integrate instances running on a Desktop subscription are inherently running in headless environments as they lack the Server Admin UI and the primary means of configuring them are via the CLI tool1.
+The Server Edition offers a headless and non-headless version of TORO Integrate.

 The Desktop Edition of TORO Integrate is intended for non-production environments only, as a playground for users to explore the features of TORO Integrate and test their configurations.